BY: KHADIJA KHAN

 DeNure is a part-owner of Crazy Dog Kennels, which houses 50 rescued Siberian Huskies.

-But this year, the former model will try once again for the epic dog race.
 In her quest for glory, DeNure has her work cut out for her.
 She’s also the co-owner of Crazy Dog Kennels, with her champion husband, John Schandelmeir, who has held the title for the Yukon Quest Champion for two years.
 They call it the home of 50 “happy, healthy and incredible” Huskies, of which the majority are rescue dogs.

 DeNure has made a life for herself in the Alaskan wilderness, which leads me to think it’s never too late to start over and build a new life filled with passion and love.